RedlineREDLINE

 Price escalation hidden in the renewal.
 "The renewal term shall be at the then-current rate" means the next year is whatever they say it is.
 Sometimes this is buried in a separate fee schedule.

-The federal landscape changed in 2024.
-The Federal Trade Commission finalized its "click-to-cancel" rule in October 2024 as part of an update to the Negative Option Rule.
-The rule generally requires that for negative-option offers (which includes most consumer auto-renewals), cancellation has to be at least as easy as signup.
-If you signed up online with two clicks, you have to be able to cancel online with two clicks.
+For most of 2024 and 2025, the federal landscape was tightening.
+The FTC finalized its "click-to-cancel" rule in October 2024 as part of an update to the Negative Option Rule.
+The rule was supposed to require that for most consumer auto-renewals, cancellation had to be at least as easy as signup.

-State laws have been doing their own work.
-California's automatic renewal law (SB 313, 2018, expanded since) requires clear and conspicuous disclosure of renewal terms and an online cancellation method for any subscription that can be signed up for online.
-New York's General Business Law section 527-a requires conspicuous notice of automatic renewal terms before charges and renewal reminders for longer-term contracts.
+State laws are now the meaningful line of defense.
+California's automatic renewal law, in Cal.
+Bus. & Prof. Code §17602, requires clear and conspicuous disclosure of renewal terms and an online cancellation method for any subscription that can be signed up for online.
+New York's General Business Law §527-a requires conspicuous notice of automatic renewal terms before charges and renewal reminders for longer-term contracts.
 Illinois's Automatic Renewal Reform Act, updated in 2022, requires reminders before renewal for longer-term agreements.

 How to actually cancel before it locks in